VET Program Approval and Maintenance Procedure

 Use this section to add new qualifications to the Scope and where qualifications have been superseded and not replaced.

 A. Identify the qualification to be added to the Scope.
-Head of Centre or Program Manager
+Associate Director or Program Manager

 1. Ensure the qualification is not already on the Scope